sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

 gNMI clients can subscribe to receive events as they are raised.
 Subscribing through REST will be supported after phase-1.

-REST/gNMI clients can query either table with filters - based on severity, delta based on timestamp, sequence-id etc.,
+CLI and REST/gNMI clients can query either table with filters - based on severity, delta based on timestamp, sequence-id etc.,

 ## 1.1 Requirements